 - Example: Comparing partner’s attractiveness to adult film stars and being dissatisfied

 - Direct sexual health consequences as a result of unsafe practices

 - Using sexual behaviors as a way to cope with or escape stress or difficult emotions

 While sex addiction is much more common in men, women can also develop the condition.
-Women with sex addictions are more likely to arrange real-life sexual encounters, as opposed to virtual sex.2 Men with sexual addictions usually opt for more impersonal sexual encounters, which often occur online or through paid encounters.
-In some cases, this preference might be driven by personal insecurities that prevent them from forming romantic or intimate relationships with others.
+Women with sex addictions are more likely to arrange real-life sexual encounters, as opposed to virtual sex.3 Men with sexual addictions usually opt for more impersonal sexual encounters, which often occur online or through paid encounters.

 Females with sex addictions may also have different motivations for their sexual behavior than men.
-Some research suggests that women are more likely to engage in sexual behaviors to reduce anxiety, as opposed to fulfilling a sexual desire.9 Men with sex addictions also use sex as a coping mechanism, but for a wider variety of issues, including stress, depression, loneliness, or even another addiction.4
+Some research suggests that women are more likely to engage in sexual behaviors to reduce anxiety, as opposed to fulfilling a sexual desire.4 Men with sex addictions also use sex as a coping mechanism, but for a wider variety of issues, including stress, depression, loneliness, or even another addiction (called a cross addiction).5

-The DSM-5 is the ultimate reference for diagnosing all mental health and addictive disorders, but sex addiction is not recognized as a disorder in the DSM-5.
-For now, the only available guides outlining the symptoms for sex addiction come from prior research on Hypersexual Disorder and the symptoms for the new CSBD disorder.
+For now, the only available guides outlining the symptoms for sex addiction come from prior research on Hypersexual Disorder and the symptoms for the CSBD disorder.

 Symptoms of Hypersexual Disorder